brimdata/zq/docs/commands/super.md

 ...
 wget https://data.gharchive.org/2023-02-08-23.json.gz
 ```
-We downloadied these files into a directory called `gharchive_gz`
+We downloaded these files into a directory called `gharchive_gz`
 and created a duckdb database file called `gha.db` and a table called `gha`
 using this command:
 ```